 We started hearing from local folks that they no longer would drive on dirt roads.
 Adios, amigos.
 And why come to the farm or a drop point when Amazon delivers to your doorstep?
 So we began a doorstep delivery service this spring, within 50 miles.
 Fizzled.

-The market has changed so dramatically in my lifetime I hardly recognize it anymore.
+The market has changed so dramatically in my lifetime that I hardly recognize it anymore.
 Anyone opposed to this change, let me ask one question: How many Amazon boxes arrive at your doorstep each week?

 If your business was making buggy whips in 1915, what would you have done?
 You see, nostalgia is real cool until it becomes obsolete.
 Business leaders know that they must re-invent their business about every 8-10 years.
 Because what got you here won’t get you there.